 - The military-grade build is back and looking better than ever

 From a distance, the LG V20 doesn’t look all too different from the vast selection of flagship-quality Android smartphones out there.
-But, as you know, it’s the minute details that work to set a product apart from the rest.
+But, as you know, it’s the details that work to set a product apart from the rest.
 And this phone has a lot of them.

-The V20 boasts a military-grade build and is made up of a removable aluminum back panel that yields a smooth look and feel (that’s right: swappable batteries).
+And just because LG got rid of the V10’s textured back doesn’t mean it’s any less resilient to drops.
+The V20 boasts a military-grade build and is made up of a removable aluminum back panel that yields a smooth look and feel (that’s right: swappable batteries, Samsung).